 - A Hyperdisk volume is mounted as a disk on a VM using an NVMe or SCSI interface, depending on the machine type of the VM.

-- Hyperdisk lets you scale performance and capacity dynamically.
-You can adjust provisioned IOPS, throughput, and the size of a volume to match your workload storage performance and capacity needs once every 4 hours.
-IOPS and throughput can be dialed up or down, but capacity can only be increased.
+- Hyperdisk lets you scale storage performance and capacity to match your workload needs.
+IOPS and throughput can be adjusted up or down, but capacity can only be increased.

 When to use Hyperdisk